Fieldhunter/Fieldhunter.github.io/_posts/2021-2-21-Fighting-For-New-Year.md

 the accuracy of the model and its ability to recognise complex environments.
 And some of the other time last term was spent on provincial football tournaments, CET-6, final exams and other trivial matters.
 None of these have anything to do with technology, so I won't go into them again.
 These are the summaries of the last term.

 Why am I likely to update only one blog this year?
-Because last month I made a very big decision---to take the NETM(National Entrance Test for MA/MS Candidates).
+Because last month I made a very big decision---to take the NPEE(National Postgraduate Entrance Examination).
 There were two main factors in making this decision.
 Firstly, my current undergraduate institution is not in a provincial capital, so AI-related jobs are basically unavailable.
 Secondly, my undergraduate institution is not very good and the competition for AI-related positions is fierce, so I want to improve my education in order to get a good job in the future.
 And it takes a lot of time and effort to prepare for this exam.
 I've been revising for Maths and English since last month.
 In the future, I also need to revise my politics and